 - After the workshop we add questions and answers from the HackMD document to the workshop page.

-- We go through these to make sure that we don’t publish names or any sensitive information or any information that would violate our Code of Conduct.
+- We go through these to make sure that we do not publish names or any sensitive information or any information that would violate our Code of Conduct.

 - But even though we take the effort of checking the questions and